2025 Tour of Homes: April 25-27 | Festival: Sat April 26 & Sun April 27

 On the sanctuary walls, large patches of “Denny Blue” calcimine finish can still be seen.
 Coca-Cola Corporation founder Asa Candler commissioned one of the large stained-glass windows as a tribute to his mother, Martha Beall Candler, at a cost of $125; he had it inscribed with the phrase, “She hath done what she could” (Mark 14:8).

-Service to the community is a strong tradition in Inman Park.
-At the communion rail of this church, Asa Candler gave his brother, Bishop Warren Candler, a check for one million dollars to found Emory University.
+Service to the community is a strong tradition in the Inman Park Methodist Church.
+At the communion rail of this church, Asa Candler gave his brother, Bishop Warren Candler, a personal check for one million dollars to found Emory University in 1915.

 As Inman Park and the surrounding neighborhoods continue to thrive, so does this church, reflecting the diversity and uniqueness of the community.